COVID-19 cases in TN cross 14,000

 One passenger who had come back from Philippines tested positive in the exit test conducted after seven days of the arrival, though having tested negative earlier.

-According to the health department bulletin, Chennai continues to top with most number of cases, at 9,364, with 569 cases on Friday.
+According to the health department bulletin, Chennai continues to top with the most number of cases, at 9,364, with 569 cases on Friday.

 This is the third straight day the state is reporting 700 plus COVID-19 cases.